How to Register a Limited Partnership in Ontario

 In addition to a general partner, a limited partnership in Ontario requires a minimum of one limited partner.
 As established, the general partner can also function as a limited partner, minimizing involvement in the partnership, but this is not always the case.

-The limited partner can be an individual and/or a legal entity and financially backs the limited partnership without the risk of financial liability or obligation.
+The limited partner can be an individual and/or a legal business entity and financially backs the limited partnership without the risk of financial liability or obligation.

 However, the mitigation of financial risk means the limited partner has less managerial influence, and they are unable to act on behalf of the limited partnership.
 Moreover, their contribution to the partnership can only be fiscal and not managerial.